aaronsaray/aaronsaray.com/_posts/2007-06-13-website-monitoring-project.markdown

 - things: Should I allow for the plugins to be non-mvc?
 Do you need to understand MVC to be able to build a plugin?
 Aren't there going to be model - only based plugins?

-- Open source but make money off of it - Although Open Source projects are magnificent, they still cost money and time.
+ but make money off of it - Although Open Source projects are magnificent, they still cost money and time.
 I want to have the open source version of the files out there and allow for other people to build off of them but I still want to host the service for those who don't want to implement it.
 I'm figuring for hosting the service, I should be able to recover some of the costs through subscriptions.

 - things: if we're going to allow an open source distributable, do I want to build in update notifications?
 What if a bug is found in my software?
 We want to force this on them asap.